We are responsible for fourteen cemeteries and twelve closed churchyards within the borough.

-- The number of mourners in attendance is limited to 10 so a safe distance of at least 2 metres (6 ft) can be maintained between individuals
+- The number of mourners in attendance in the crematorium Chapel is limited to 25 (15 in the Cemetery Chapel) so a safe distance of 1m plus can be maintained between individuals

 - The size and circumstance of the venue will determine the maximum number that can be accommodated whilst also facilitating social distancing, but numbers should be minimised as far as possible.